si-tanish-parmar/TrAugClean/CourseContent.md

 	- Introduction to Refactoring.
 * Essentials of a readable program
 	- Meaningful names for variables, functions, classes, etc
-	- Names from problem domain, solution domain
+	- Names from the problem domain, solution domain
 	- Formatting: horizontal and vertical
 	- Explain yourself in code vs comments.
 * ‘Clean’ Functions